lwoodyiii/Azure-Exam-70-535/README.md

 - Azure Files
 - disks
 - Azure Data Box
-- Azure Storage Service Encryption
+- Azure Storage Service Encryption - Automatic.
+Can use KeyVault to store your own key rather than use MS keys.
 - Azure StorSimple
 ### Design for Azure Data Services
 Determine when to use: